tandilashvili/APIs/README.md

 API Description:
-The API returns a letter that is Password protected, signed with sha256
+The API returns a letter that is Password protected, signed with Private Key.
+The server signs letter using RSA Private key and sends the letter with the signature to the client.
+The client checks the signature using server's public key previously sent to the client.